Best Hiking Backpacks 2024 - Outdoors Magic

 Key attributes: Lightweight, venting back system

-From our experience testing out this pack, we found it struck a really good balance between being lightweight but also comfortable and well-specced.
+From our experience testing out this pack (our full Gregory Focal 48 review is here), we found it struck a really good balance between being lightweight but also comfortable and well-specced.

 At just 1.22kg the Gregory Focal 48 sits within the lightweight category and will really suit any long-distance hikers, particularly those who like to count grams.
 Its floating lid, volume adjustment straps and stretch mesh pockets make it particularly suited for any thru-hiking where your pack is going to grow and shrink in size depending on the supply availability ahead of you.
 You can actually strip a little extra weight off this thing too, that’s by removing the top lid and using the Weather Flap to cover the top of the pack instead.